 I worked on the map application and geospatial data analysis.
 My hack week project with

-Vineet Gopal and David Skiff, adding viewshed analysis
+Vineet Gopal and David Skiff, adding viewshed analysis (determining line-of-sight using elevation data)

 Natural Language Question Answering System